 Bulk laxatives, like most laxatives, are taken to address constipation.
-Constipation is a common problem that can be caused by a range of factors, including illness, slow colonic transit, or pelvic floor dysfunction.
+Constipation is a common concern that can be caused by a range of factors, including illness, slow colonic transit, or pelvic floor dysfunction.
 According to the Department of Medicine at the University of Chicago Medical Center, other contributing factors include a lack of dietary fiber, not enough fluids, immobility, and medication.

 Most people experience constipation at one point, but as a chronic issue, it is especially common among the elderly and pregnant women.
 The Division of Geriatric Medicine at Saint Louis University reports that laxative use increases with age.
 Constipation during pregnancy affects almost 40% of pregnant women.
-As an overall problem, some estimates figure chronic constipation affects the quality of life for as much as one quarter of the population in western countries.
+As an overall concern, some estimates figure chronic constipation affects the quality of life for as much as one quarter of the population in western countries.

 Bulk Laxatives are Not the Answer to Constipation

 The use of laxatives is widespread in North America, extending to hospitals and long-term care facilities.
 However, evidence supporting the efficacy of some laxatives is limited.
 In fact, many people report dissatisfaction with the efficacy of traditional laxatives and side effects are a massive concern.
 Bulk laxatives, specifically, present health concerns that should not be overlooked.

 - The Harry S. Truman Memorial Veterans Hospital has cited the use of bulk laxatives as a cause for dehydration requiring hospitalization.

 - Fiber and bulk laxatives may cause bloating to worsen.

 - Bulk-forming laxatives are not recommended for people at risk for dehydration.

 - Occupational exposure to psyllium is known to cause allergies in healthcare and pharmaceutical workers.